-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-You should not use this medicine if you or your child are also receiving atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®.
-These medicines are used to treat human immunodeficiency virus (HIV) infections.
+You should not receive this medicine if you are also using certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).

-Check with your doctor right away if you or your child have pain or tenderness in the upper stomach; pale stools; dark urine; loss of appetite; nausea; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you or your child have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-Rifampin will cause urine, stool, saliva, sputum, sweat, and tears to turn a reddish-orange to reddish-brown color.
-This is to be expected while you are using this medicine, and everything will return to normal once you stop using it.
-This effect may cause soft contact lenses to become permanently discolored, so it is best not to wear soft contact lenses while you are using this medicine.
-If you or your child have any questions about this, check with your doctor.
+Rifampin will cause urine, saliva, sputum, sweat, teeth, and tears to turn a reddish-orange to reddish-brown color.
+This is to be expected while you are receiving this medicine.
+This effect may cause soft contact lenses to become permanently discolored.
+Standard cleaning solutions may not take out all the discoloration.
+Therefore, it is best not to wear soft contact lenses while taking this medicine.
+Hard contact lenses are not discolored by this medicine.
+This condition will return to normal once you stop receiving this medicine.
+If you have any questions about this, check with your doctor.

-Birth control pills may not work properly while you are using this medicine.
+Birth control pills may not work properly while you are receiving this medicine.
 To keep from getting pregnant, use another form of birth control together with your birth control pills.
 Other forms include condoms, diaphragms, or contraceptive foams or jellies.

 Before you have any medical tests, tell the doctor in charge that you or your child are receiving this medicine.
 The results of some tests may be affected by this medicine.